-Postponed Consideration Speaker: On this question there are ayes, noes, voting present, and this bill having failed-The lady from [sponsor].
-Member: Mr. Speaker, I request that this bill be placed on Postponed Consideration.
-Speaker: The bill, having received at least 47 affirmative votes, will be placed on Postponed Consideration.
-INTERRUPTING PROCEEDINGS Recognition Out of Pending Order Speaker: For what purpose does the gentleman from rise?
-Member: Mr. Speaker, ladies and gentlemen of the House, I rise to Recognition During Debate Speaker: The lady from is recognized on House Bill Member: Mr. Speaker, ladies and gentlemen of the House, I rise in support of (in opposition to) [A member may seek recognition or interrupt the debate on the floor by rising and addressing the Presiding Officer.
+INTERRUPTING PROCEEDINGS

+Recognition Out of Pending Order

+Member: M___Speaker, ladies and gentlemen of the House, I rise to

+Recognition During Debate

+Speaker: The representative from is recognized on House Bill

+Member: M_Speaker, ladies and gentlemen of the House, I rise in support of (in opposition to). . . .

+[A member may seek recognition or interrupt the debate on the floor by rising and addressing the Presiding Officer.
 The Presiding Officer determines who may speak first.
 The Presiding Officer inquires for what purpose the member rises so as to determine the precedence of the motions.
-A member who has the floor may be interrupted for the following purposes:] Point of Personal Privilege Rep. Baker: Mr. Speaker.
-Speaker: For what purpose does the gentleman from rise?
+A member who has the floor may be interrupted for the following purposes:]

+Point of Personal Privilege

+Rep. Baker: M Speaker.

+Speaker: For what purpose does the representative from rise?

 Rep. Baker: I rise on a point of personal privilege.

 Speaker: State your point.

 Rep. Baker: I would like to apologize to one of my colleagues for a statement I made in debate [for example]

-Postponed Consideration

 If a bill fails to pass, but gets at least 47 "aye" votes, the principal sponsor can have consideration postponed.
-It is the sponsor's privilege.
-The sponsor may make such a request after the vote and even after verification, but it must be before the result is announced.
+It is the sponsor's privilege.24 The sponsor may make such a request after the vote and even after verification, but it must be before the result is announced.25

 If consideration is postponed, no official roll call is recorded.
 However, the sponsor may informally ask the Clerk to provide a copy of the discarded roll-call sheet, if it is available.
-The bill goes on the order of Postponed Consideration-from which it may be called only once, and it cannot again be postponed.
-During busy session times, the order of Postponed Consideration is not likely to be called soon or during prime time, since priority will normally be given to bills that have not yet had their first votes.
+The bill goes on the order of Postponed Consideration, from which it may be called only once, and it cannot again be postponed.26 During busy session times, the order of Postponed Consideration is not likely to be called soon or during prime time, since priority will normally be given to bills that have not yet had their first votes.